typical-go/typical-go/README.md

 ## Typical Tmp

-Typical-tmp is an important folder that contains the build tool mechanism.
+Typical-tmp is an important folder that contains the build-tool mechanisms.
 By default, it is located in `.typical-tmp` and can be changed by hacking/editing the `typicalw` script.

 Since the typical-go project is still undergoing development, maybe there is some breaking change and deleting typical-tmp can solve the issue since it will be healed by itself.